Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 San Francisco’s Land’s End: It’s a bit touristy, but still worth it for the views alone.
 It’s an easy, short trek to get to and has great views of the bay and the Golden Gate Bridge.
 You can continue hiking around the area past the labyrinth too!

 Cataract Falls: I found this gem from The Bold Italic’s list of 7 Best Waterfall Hikes.
 I’m working my way through the list slowly this year and so far it has not disappointed!
-They range from easy to difficult, a short hour long hike to an all-day eight hour one.
+They range from easy to difficult, a short hour-long hike to an all-day eight hour one.

 Los Gatos’ Castle Rock: It’s a popular place for rock climbers, but there are several trails that range from easy to moderate that you can easily do quickly in an afternoon; my favorites are the Ridge Trails.
 It’s also extremely fun to watch the rock climbers or search and rescue teams practice on the boulders all around the park.

-For more information abut exploring San Francisco, check out San Francisco in a Day by VeraVise Wow Travel.
+For more information about exploring San Francisco, check out San Francisco in a Day by VeraVise Wow Travel.
 San Francisco is also a great starting point for a Pacific Coast Highway Road Trip, which meanders along one of the most beautiful roads in America.